noredlace/qmk_lizard/docs/feature_dynamic_macros.md

 };
 ```

-Your `keycodes` enum may have a slightly different name.
-You must add `DYNAMIC_MACRO_RANGE` as the last element because `dynamic_macros.h` will add some more keycodes after it.
+It must be the last element because `dynamic_macros.h` will add some more keycodes after it.

 Below it, include the `dynamic_macro.h` header: